-- First, you write down the mission of your business;
+- Write down the mission of your business;

-- Next, you make a list of all the keywords you want to be found for;
+- Make a list of all the keywords you want to be found for;

 If you do your keyword research right, you should have a clear overview of the terms people use and the terms for which you want the pages on your site to be found.
 This overview will serve as a guide for writing content on your website.

-Why is keyword research so important for content SEO?
+Why is keyword research so important for SEO content?

 Proper keyword research will make clear which search terms your audience uses.
 This is crucial.
 At Yoast, we regularly encounter clients who use particular words when talking about their products, while their customers use entirely different words.
-Optimizing content for words that people do not use doesn’t make any sense.
-Doing proper keyword research makes sure that you are using the same words as your target audience and therefore makes the whole effort of optimizing your website worthwhile.
+Writing and optimizing SEO content for words that people don’t use doesn’t make any sense.
+Doing proper keyword research makes sure that you are using the same words as your target audience, therefore making the effort of optimizing your website worthwhile.

 Keywords and keyphrases

-We tend to use the word ‘keyword‘ all the time, but we don’t necessarily mean it has to be just one word.
-‘WordPress SEO’ is a keyword, as is ‘Google Analytics plugin.’
+We tend to use the word ‘keyword‘ all the time.
+However, it doesn’t have to be just one word.
+After all, ‘WordPress SEO’ is a keyword, as is ‘Google Analytics plugin.’
 So you can have keywords containing multiple words!

 How many keywords?

 It is very hard to give an exact number of keywords you should focus on.
-And then again, it’s very simple: You just need to have a lot – as as many as you can come up with.
+You just need to have a lot – as many as you can come up with.
 More than 1,000 keywords is probably too many though!

 Even if you’re a reasonably small business, you’ll probably end up with a couple of hundred keywords.
 But you don’t have to create pages for all of these immediately.
 The great thing about having a Content Management System (CMS) like WordPress is that you can gradually add content.
 Think about what keywords you would like to rank for right away, and which ones aren’t immediately important.
 Determine what your priorities are and plan the creation of your content.